Next-gen & W2 Advisors FAQ

 The more seasoned the W2 advisor, the stronger their personal financial statement tends to be.
 Credentials such as CFP (Certified Financial Planner) or CFA (Chartered Financial Analyst) also carry weight in this evaluation, though they are not decision factors.
 Advisors with more experience and impressive qualifications will generally have access to more favorable loan scenarios than those with less experience or weaker financial profiles.
 Each case is unique and requires individual negotiation.

-What about a W2 advisor buying first book of business?
+Buying first book of business?

 Next-Gen & W2 Advisor Lending How does financing work for a W-2 advisor seeking to buy out their book of business and transition fully to a 1099 compensation structure, or possibly a hybrid W-2/1099 role?
 What steps must the W-2 advisor take to gain ownership of their book while compensating the practice or senior advisor with an override, platform fee, or overhead fee for the support provided?
 There are options.
 W2 & Next-gen Advisor Buying Their First Book/Assets Financing partial and complete books and practices is entirely possible for W2 advisors and depending on your perspective, this model offers its own set of benefits.